Group B streptococcal infection: Point-of-care testing, POCT

-No current culture-based test is both accurate enough and fast enough to be recommended for detecting GBS once labour starts.
+No current culture-based test is accurate enough and fast enough to be recommended for detecting GBS once labour starts.
 Plating of swab samples requires time for the bacteria to grow, meaning that this is unsuitable to be used as an intrapartum point-of-care test (POCT or bedside testing).

-Alternative methods to detect GBS in clinical samples (as vaginorectal swabs) rapidly have been developed, such are the methods based on nucleic acid amplification tests, such as polymerase chain reaction (PCR) tests, and DNA hybridization probes.
+Alternative methods to detect GBS in clinical samples (as vaginorectal swabs) rapidly have been developed, such are the methods based on nucleic acid amplification tests, (NAAT) such as polymerase chain reaction (PCR) tests, and DNA hybridization probes.
 These tests can also be used to detect GBS directly from broth media, after the enrichment step, avoiding the subculture of the incubated enrichment broth to an appropriate agar plate.

-Testing women for GBS colonization using vaginal or rectal swabs at 35–37 weeks of gestation and culturing them in an enriched media is not as rapid as a PCR test that would check whether the pregnant woman is carrying GBS at delivery.
-PCR tests would allow starting IAP on admission to the labour ward in those women for whom it is not known if they are GBS carriers.
-PCR testing for GBS carriage could, in the future, be sufficiently accurate to guide IAP.
-However, the PCR technology to detect GBS must be improved and simplified to make the method cost-effective and fully useful as a point-of-care test.
-These tests still cannot replace antenatal culture for the accurate detection of GBS.
+Testing women for GBS colonization using vaginal or rectal swabs and culturing them in an enriched media is not as rapid as a PCR test that would check whether the pregnant woman is carrying GBS at delivery.
+NAAT tests would allow starting IAP on admission to the labour ward in those women for whom it is not known if they are GBS carriers.

+NAAT for detecting GBS carriage could perhaps, in the future, be sufficiently accurate to guide IAP.

+Nevertheless, this technology to detect GBS must be improved and simplified to make the method cost-effective and fully useful as a point-of-care test.

+Because of this these tests still cannot replace antenatal culture for the accurate detection of GBS.

 POCT for detection of GBS carriers requires additionally that maternity units should provide 24/7 laboratory means required to perform rapid testing.

-Nevertheless, point-of-care testing may be used for women who present in labor with an unknown GBS status and without risk factors for ascertaining the use of IAP.
+However, point-of-care testing may be used for women who present in labor with an unknown GBS status and without risk factors for ascertaining the use of IAP.

+GBS Bacteriuria in pregnancy

+The US Preventive Services Task Force and ACOG recommend routine urine screening for all pregnant women early in their pregnancies, even in the absence of urinary symptoms, in order to detect asymptomatic bacteriuria.

+As with UTIs, any asymptomatic bacteriuria (not just GBS) cases with high CFU/mL values have also been shown to induce pyelonephritis, low birth weight, and preterm deliveries.

+Therefore, treatment of these asymptomatic cases of bacteriuria with antibiotics at the time of diagnosis is just as important as treating symptomatic UTIs in pregnancy in order to reduce these risks.

+In addition to cases of GBS UTI and asymptomatic GBS bacteriuria with high CFU/mL, pregnant women with asymptomatic GBS bacteriuria, even with low CFU/mL counts at any time during the pregnancy, should receive IAP to protect the newborn; regardless of the results of the recto-vaginal screen later in pregnancy.

+This is because GBS bacteriuria, even asymptomatic, at any CFU/mL is an indication of heavy ano-genital colonization.

-Missed opportunities of prevention
+Missed opportunities for prevention of GBS neonatal infections

 The important factors for successful prevention of GBS-EOD using IAP and the universal screening approach are: